Canada

 Huge ice lumps developed on top of the rocks at American (left and centre) and Bridal Veil (far right) Falls.

 An observation deck of the "Journey Behind The Falls" attraction.
-It's a rather busy place in summer months.
+It's a rather busy place in the summer months.

 Unlike much of American and Bridal Veil Falls, Horseshoe Falls can be seen from both Canada and the United States.
 However, almost everyone agrees that the view is much better from Canada.